 We needed some extra happy cheer in our playroom after a week of cold, gloomy weather.
-My kids had fun making something cheerful for their playroom while working on fine motor skills, color recognition and counting.
-Oh and cooperative projects like these were always the very first thing I’d set up for my class (and now my kids) when bickering started popping up.
+My kids had fun making a cheerful rainbow wall for their playroom while working on fine motor skills, color recognition, and counting.
+Oh, and cooperative projects like these were always the very first thing I’d set up for my class (and now my kids) when bickering started popping up.
 Working together has a great way of allowing them to work out their differences and feel like a team again.

 - Gather your materials.
 You will need some contact paper (or craft paper with double stick tape), many sheets of all different color paper, a heart punch, and markers in every color of the rainbow.

 - Start by pinning the contact paper to the wall sticky side out.
 I prefer contact paper because it allows kids to change where they put a heart if they don’t like their original placement.
-I pop the paper on with the backing still on then peel.
+Pop the paper on with the backing still on then peel.
 I find it way easier than putting in on with the sticky already exposed.

-- Next punch out a whole bunch of hearts.
+- Next, punch out a whole bunch of hearts.
 My kids helped with some but I did most of the punching.

 - Draw the rainbow with markers directly on the contact paper.

 - Set up a heart station (ours was a plate and a stool) by the contact paper.

-- Let them at it.My daughter liked taking her time finding the exact right spot for each heart.
+- Let them at it.My daughter liked taking her time finding the exact right spot on the rainbow wall for each heart.
 My son liked gathering a handful of one color and adding them on in a bunch.
-Clearly they weren’t having any fun at all.
+Clearly, they weren’t having any fun at all.

-- My daughter fizzled out about half way through, if I was making this for just toddlers I’d make a much much smaller rainbow and maybe larger hearts as well.
+- My daughter fizzled out about halfway through, if I was making this for just toddlers I’d make a much much smaller rainbow and maybe larger hearts as well.
 My son and I had a race to see which colors could be filled in first.
 I was reminded how much I love just working on something like this with my kids.
 It really does make you feel more like a team and is by far the number one reason we do projects together.
-He counted each color to see which won and noticed that of course the first few colors would have more than the last few.
-I love it when learning like that comes so naturally in a self directed way.
+He counted each color to see which won and noticed that, of course, the first few colors would have more than the last few.
+I love it when learning like that comes so naturally in a self-directed way.

-- All done.
+- Rainbow wall is all done.
 Now our gloomy winter weather can’t bring us down.